Chloroplast: Gene content and protein synthesis

-The chloroplast genome most commonly includes around 100 genes that code for a variety of things, mostly to do with the protein pipeline and photosynthesis.
+The ancestral cyanobacteria that led to chloroplasts probably had a genome that contained over 3000 genes, but only approximately 100 genes remain in contemporary chloroplast genomes.
+These genes code for a variety of things, mostly to do with the protein pipeline and photosynthesis.
 As in prokaryotes, genes in chloroplast DNA are organized into operons.
 Unlike prokaryotic DNA molecules, chloroplast DNA molecules contain introns (plant mitochondrial DNAs do too, but not human mtDNAs).

 Among land plants, the contents of the chloroplast genome are fairly similar.

 Chloroplast genome reduction and gene transfer

 Over time, many parts of the chloroplast genome were transferred to the nuclear genome of the host, a process called endosymbiotic gene transfer.
 As a result, the chloroplast genome is heavily reduced compared to that of free-living cyanobacteria.
 Chloroplasts may contain 60–100 genes whereas cyanobacteria often have more than 1500 genes in their genome.
 Recently, a plastid without a genome was found, demonstrating chloroplasts can lose their genome during endosymbiotic the gene transfer process.

 Endosymbiotic gene transfer is how we know about the lost chloroplasts in many CASH lineages.
 Even if a chloroplast is eventually lost, the genes it donated to the former host's nucleus persist, providing evidence for the lost chloroplast's existence.
 For example, while diatoms (a heterokontophyte) now have a red algal derived chloroplast, the presence of many green algal genes in the diatom nucleus provide evidence that the diatom ancestor had a green algal derived chloroplast at some point, which was subsequently replaced by the red chloroplast.

 In land plants, some 11–14% of the DNA in their nuclei can be traced back to the chloroplast, up to 18% in Arabidopsis, corresponding to about 4,500 protein-coding genes.
 There have been a few recent transfers of genes from the chloroplast DNA to the nuclear genome in land plants.

 Of the approximately 3000 proteins found in chloroplasts, some 95% of them are encoded by nuclear genes.
 Many of the chloroplast's protein complexes consist of subunits from both the chloroplast genome and the host's nuclear genome.
 As a result, protein synthesis must be coordinated between the chloroplast and the nucleus.
 The chloroplast is mostly under nuclear control, though chloroplasts can also give out signals regulating gene expression in the nucleus, called retrograde signaling.
+Recent research indicates that parts of the retrograde signaling network once considered characteristic for land plants emerged already in an algal progenitor, integrating into co-expressed cohorts of genes in the closest algal relatives of land plants.